Trademark Same Name Same Class: All You Need to Know

 Consequences of Picking the Wrong Class

 If you picked the wrong class for your trademark, you may be denied registration by the trademark office without a refund of your registration fee, which could mean the loss of hundreds of dollars and a waste of several months.
 Even if, for some reason, you successfully register your trademark in the wrong class, you'll eventually be in trouble when the mistake is discovered.
 Besides, you could be unknowingly infringing on someone else's registered trademark.

 Again, the USPTO could register that trademark for a competitor in the right class, which you got wrong, and that could make it impossible for you to recover that specific trademark.
 Furthermore, even if you realize your mistake before a competitor takes your trademark, you still can't switch to the right class, and you can't switch your services or goods.
 Instead, you'll be required to start over with a new registration process.

 If you need help with trademark name registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.